abhishek-hash01/macos-terminal-portfolio/README.md

 ## Acknowledgments

 - Inspired by macOS interface
-- Powered by OpenAI's API
+- Powered by GEMINI'S API
 - Built with Astro

 ##Credits